codeonlyjs/website/content/guide/templateForEach.md

 ---
-title: "ForEach Blocks"
+title: "ForEach Directive"
 ---
-# ForEach Blocks
+# ForEach Directive

 Nodes in a template can be repeated using the `foreach` directive.